 TRAIN the Trainers!
 Eight members of our training team had the opportunity to do an afternoon of training with Heidi Ettlinger, of the PSIA Alpine staff (D Team).
 Heidi inspired and peaked our interest with new ideas as always!!

 We are pleased to welcome the initial class of Mountain Hosts, who just passed their Outdoor First Care test and will become active participants in our patrolling.
 Pictured left to right – Sylvia Woodruff (YAP), Mark Woodruff, Saundra Woodruff, Eric Trent, Jason Paine, Shawn Paine (YAP), Joe Stefko, and Dana Parsons.

 MRM Ski Patrol now has a great bank of You Tube Videos to provide training and refresher how to’s on a variety of procedures.
 Check out the latest on How to use the carrier to transport toboggans back uphill and Subscribe to our channel!
 See full list of videos here: You Tube Training Videos.

 ICS 100-You may have seen the notes about this new requirement for all patrollers.
 More information about the program and how to complete the course can be found under OEC Programs – ISC100

 Radios – If thinking about purchasing a new personal radio for use while patrolling, check here first.

-MRM Organization Chart Many changes this year in those agreeing to lead our volunteer organization in the various functions that it takes to run the show.
+MRM Organization Chart See who leads our volunteer organization in the various functions that it takes to run the show.